siamakn/temp_tutorial_16/docs/T16_6/T16_6_document_your_research.md

 ## Exploring and Searching Entries in NOMAD’s ELN

 ??? example "Download the example file for this excercise"
-    We have prepared a compressed file for this task that can be downloaded from this [link](link)
+    We have prepared a compressed file for this task, which can be downloaded from this [link](https://github.com/siamakn/temp_tutorial_16/raw/refs/heads/main/tutorial_16_materials/part_3_files/example_NOMAD_ELN.zip).

-    The file contains several NOMAD ELN entries in `.json` format.
+    The file contains multiple NOMAD ELN entries in `.json` format.

-    These entries were created using the NOMAD ELN built-schema, organized into folders, and categorized with custom tags.
+    These entries have been created using the NOMAD ELN built-in schema, organized into folders, and categorized with custom tags.

-    You can drag-and-drop this file into a new upload in NOMAD to view its contents.
+    You can drag and drop this file into a new upload in NOMAD to view its contents.

-Imagine you've created multiple entries of substances, samples, instruments, processes, and measurements, and need to quickly find a specific experiment or material.
-Instead of manually going through files, NOMAD’s ELN allows you to search, filter, and organize your entries—saving you time and effort.
+Imagine you have created multiple entries of substances, samples, instruments, processes, and measurements, and you need to quickly find a specific experiment or material.
+Instead of manually searching through files, NOMAD’s ELN allows you to search, filter, and organize your entries—saving you time and effort.

-??? info "Organizing your ELN entries"
+??? info "Organizing your ELN upload"
-    NOMAD is a file-based system, allowing structured data management.
+    NOMAD is a file-based system.
 You can access, organize, and download your files within each upload.
-You can also create folders to categorize entries into materials, samples, instruments, processes, and results as well as upload additional documents, such as relevant pdf documents.
+You can also create folders to categorize entries into materials, samples, instruments, processes, and results, as well as upload additional documents, such as relevant PDFs.

-    !!! warning "If you plan to organize your entries into separate folders, do so before referencing them to each other.
-Moving them afterward may break reference links."
+    !!! warning "If you plan to organize your entries into separate folders, do so before you reference them to each other.
+Moving them afterward may break the reference links."

-    You can follow the following steps to organize your ELN entries:
+    You can follow these steps to organize your ELN entries:

     1. Navigate to the **FILES** tab in your upload.
 This view functions like a file explorer, allowing you to view and manage files.
     <div style="text-align: center;">